Updated: May 21, 2022

 We want you to be safe and to have a happy experience.
 That means driving responsibly and within your abilities and those of your vehicle, respecting other road users and the driving conditions at the time.
 Try to balance that with your speed.

 I cannot attest to the certainty of lawful outcomes, but if you do find yourself in a collision and the vehicle data or investigation can show that you were driving in excess of this speed it may be determined that your choice to drive at such speed was a contributing factor to the incident.

 Every country has its bad drivers, but the German people are also used to driving the Autobahn and they drive it in a certain way.
 It's a no nonsense approach to lane discipline and to (typically) safe, responsible driving.

 That means that German drivers tend to stick to the rightmost lane until they're ready to pass, then they quickly return to that lane - they'll also themselves be passed by other drivers driving faster than the passing drivers if there are successive lanes on the Autobahn.

 Back to that 3.5 years of mine in Germany - no matter how fast I was driving there was always a faster car.
 Don't be surprised if that faster car is a station wagon with a family in it.

-Again, have fun but please be safe!
+Again, enjoy your driving experience but please be safe!